jmettraux/aac_magic/src/_descriptions_in.md

 Once the castery stops, the threads dissolve, the heat disperses.

-Might deal 1 + `Cast` damage points to a target.
+Might deal (1 + _volume_) damage points to a target.

 ## Red Flail

 Flail of fire.

-Inflicts 1d6 + `Cast` damage points.
+Inflicts (1d6 + _volume_) damage points.
 There must a direct way between the caster and their target.
 May put the target on fire, at the GM discretion.

 Silver threads do stop the red flail.